GoogleCloudPlatform/cluster-toolkit/README.md

 Many of the above examples are easily executed within a Cloud Shell environment.
 Be aware that Cloud Shell has [several limitations][cloud-shell-limitations], in particular an inactivity timeout that will close running shells after 20 minutes.
-Please consider it only for small blueprints that are quickly deployed.
+Please consider it only for blueprints that are quickly deployed.

 ## Blueprint Warnings and Errors